Confused about Iran? Here’s an explainer

-Following months of US warnings about threatening American interests, this is precisely the kind of incident that could light the fuse of a deadly international conflict.
+Following months of US warnings about threatening American interests, this is precisely the kind of incident that could spark a deadly international conflict.

-And while the Trump Administration is saying it wants a diplomatic solution, its actions suggest otherwise.
+And while the Trump Administration claims it wants a diplomatic solution, its actions suggest otherwise.

 Balanced journalism is essential to keeping people properly informed.
 If you feel our coverage of this story is biased, please let us know.